myduino/Hibiscus-Sense-Arduino/README.md

 delay(2000);
 ```

 Now, we can upload the complete sketch to ESP32, then observe the output.
-By oversation, the output of the LED only have 2 states, which are ON and OFF, thus this output signal is what we called, as **`DIGITAL OUTPUT`**.
+By observation, the output of the LED only have 2 states, which are ON and OFF, thus this output signal known as **`DIGITAL OUTPUT`**.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-one-a.gif" width="600"></a></p>

-**Interesting facts!** The LED output of the program is actually, an example of strobe light on an aeroplane during the night.
+**Interesting facts!** This exercise is mimicking the strobe light on an aeroplane during the night.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-one.gif" width="300"></a></p>

 ## Exercise 2: Control Blue LED on GPIO2 (Glowing Light Effect)

-In this exercise, we will use the same blue LED in Tutorial 1, then only changes happen in this exercise are the program will be replace for an output of glowing light effect, as the image shown below.
-Where the blue LED color will start from OFF and slowly glowing until it reach maximum light ON and turn OFF again and repeat the process again and again.
+In this exercise, we will use the same blue LED in [Exercise 1](https://github.com/myinvent/hibiscus-sense-arduino#exercise-1-control-blue-led-on-gpio2-strobe-light-effect), but producing glowing light effect, as the image shown below.
+Where the blue LED color will start from OFF and slowly glowing until it reach its maximum brightness and turn OFF again, repeatedly.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-two.gif" width="300"></a></p>

-As we know, the output signal from Tutorial 1 is `DIGITAL OUTPUT`, where the output signal is either turn ON or turn OFF, but to achieve glowing light effect, we cannot rely on digital output signal anymore.
-Therefore we need a signal that has ranges of output signal from minimum to maximum value.
+As we know, the output signal from [Exercise 1](https://github.com/myinvent/hibiscus-sense-arduino#exercise-1-control-blue-led-on-gpio2-strobe-light-effect) is `DIGITAL OUTPUT`, where the output signal is either turn ON or turn OFF, but to achieve glowing light effect, we need an output signal that has ranges of values from minimum to maximum value.

-What we need is the Pulse-Width Modulation (PWM), whereas the signal output that has been generated by the PWM, most of us also called it as **`ANALOG OUTPUT`**, despite it is not a true sine wave analog output.
-PWM is a modulation technique which generates variable-width pulses in the duty cycle of digital signal (square wave), which in average over time, representing analog output signal, as shown in the image below.
+What we need is the Pulse-Width Modulation (PWM), where the signal output that has been generated by the PWM, is almost **`ANALOG OUTPUT`**, but not a true sine wave analog output.
+PWM is a modulation technique which generates variable-width pulses in the duty cycle of digital signal (square wave), where in average over time, it is representing analog output signal, as shown in the image below.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-two-a.gif" width="500"></a></p>

 With PWM output signal, we can control brightness of LEDs, the speed of motors, the heat of the heating elements, the vibration of piezo elements for buzzer loudness, the direction of the servo motors and modulated audio signal.

-The great news is, ESP32 microcontroller have 16 channels congifurable independent PWM controller, which can be configured to generate PWM signal on all GPIOs available on ESP32, except GPIO34 to GPIO39.
+The great news is, ESP32 have 16 congifurable independent PWM channels, which can be configured to generate PWM signal on all GPIOs, except GPIO34 to GPIO39.

-Prior to hands-on programming, let's dicsuss about the program to control the PWM output signal.
-Usually in any official Arduino boards or any compatible Arduino boards, we will use `analogWrite()` function to generate PWM signal, since ESP32's PWM controller is configurable, does it has 3 functions to control the PWM output signal, which are:
+Prior to hands-on programming, let's discuss about the program to generate the PWM output signal.

+Usually in any official Arduino boards or any compatible Arduino boards, we will use `analogWrite()` function to generate PWM signal.
+Since ESP32's PWM channels is configurable, it has 3 functions to configure and generate the PWM signal, which are:
 1. `ledcSetup(_channel_, _frequency_, _resolution_)` setup function for PWM controller, with 3 arguments:
-  - _channel_ the number of the PWM channels, from 0 to 15.
+  - _channel_ the number of the PWM channel, from 0 to 15.
   - _frequency_ the PWM signal frequency, for LED is 5 kHz.
   - _resolution_ the PWM signal resolution, from 1 bit to 16 bits, for the LED we will use 8 bits resolution.
 2. `ledcAttachPin(_gpio_, _channel_)` function to declare LED's GPIO number and the PWM channel, with 2 arguments: